What Is Forced Heirship?

 However, Joe is free to leave his $250,000, as well as any separate property he acquired before the marriage, to anyone he likes.

 Forced Heirship in Other Countries

 Forced heirship laws vary widely among the countries that recognize them.
 In some, the deceased person cannot alter the forced heirship disposition of his estate in any way.
 In others, he can direct that a portion of his estate can pass outside of the forced heirship rules as long as a portion is left to protected heirs.
 Forced heirship can be avoided in some countries by establishing trusts or foreign corporations to own property.

-NOTE: Laws change frequently around the world and this information may not reflect the most recent changes.
+NOTE: Laws frequently change around the world, and this information may not reflect the most recent changes.
 Please consult with an attorney in your jurisdiction for the most up-to-date advice.
 This article is not legal advice and is not a substitute for legal advice.